rixx/2018.djangocon.eu/pypi.md

 ## PyPI cache at sprints

-Sprint networks are notoriously bad, even though sprints are usually less visited.
+Sprint networks are notoriously bad, even though sprints usually have less attendees than the preceding talk days.
 This is less due to the fact that sprints venues have bad WiFi, and more due to the fact that 100 developers calling "pip install django" at roughly the same time is an unusual load on most networks in a typical sprints location.

 We provide an on-site PyPI cache – it's a [devpi](https://devpi.net/docs/devpi/devpi/latest/+doc/index.html) instance on the local network that caches PyPI packages.
 If at all possible, we'd like to ask you to use this mirror.
 There are